 Constructive criticism is difficult for all of us, but is also a necessary component of the business world.
 When it is used as it should be, it can be a very effective tool to keep an office running smoothly and efficiently.

-If you are the one in charge, you must keep your eye on your employees and their interactions, so that relationships don’t get out of hand and employees don’t become so comfortable that work suffers.
+If you are the one in charge, you must and their interactions, so that relationships don’t get out of hand and employees don’t become so comfortable that work suffers.
 Of course, keeping the lines of communication open by meeting regularly with your employees and listening to their concerns will keep the need for corrective criticism to a minimum.

 When a problem does arise, it is best to handle it as soon as possible, because procrastinating won’t make things any easier.
 Also, the longer a situation is allowed to progress, the more difficult and complex it will be to correct.